NCCA/Lectures/SEForMedia/IntroToPython/slides.md

 - Whilst the rules above are fairly simple, choosing good identifiers is hard
 - Good names are crucial for readability, maintainability, and understanding the purpose of your code.
-  - Be Descriptive and Specific
+  - Be descriptive and specific
-  - Use Consistent Naming Conventions (see PEP-8)
+  - Use consistent naming conventions (see PEP-8)
-  - Avoid Ambiguity and Confusion
+  - Avoid ambiguity and confusion
   - Keep it simple and clear (short but not too short)
-  - Use Context from the Code / problem domain
+  - Use context from the code / problem domain

 --